PatilShreyas/EasyUpiPayment-Android/docs/pages/pay-with-app.md

 If you ***don't want to give user a choice*** to pay using one of the multiple available UPI apps then you can set specific payment app for transaction.

-?> In such cases, payment will only be possible if that specific app is installed on user device.
+?> In such cases, payment will only be possible if that specific app is installed on user's device.

 ### Set default app for payment